nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ### [ What is the user flag? ]

-With James's credentials, we can log into the SSH server with his account:
+With James's credentials, we can now log into the SSH server with his account:

 ![screenshot27](../assets/images/agent_sudo/screenshot27.png)